lewismj/tiki_scala/README.md

 # tiki

+## Summary

-A library for functional graph algorithms
+A library for functional graph algorithms.